openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 setFullScreen(isFullScreen: boolean): Promise&lt;void&gt;

-Sets whether to enable the full-screen mode for this window.
+Sets whether the window is in full-screen mode.
 This API uses a promise to return the result.

+In full-screen mode, the window is displayed in full screen, and the status bar and navigation bar are not displayed.

+In non-full-screen mode, the status bar and navigation bar are displayed, and the window size does not overlap the positions of the status bar and navigation bar.

 > **NOTE**
 >